 The expected trade-in value of equipment should not be considered when determining the anticipated value of a contract.
-Trade in items are not considered surplus property.
+Trade-in items are not considered surplus property.
 Trade-in items may only be traded in for the purchase of property of the same general purpose.
 Equipment/Goods are considered trade-in eligible only if the supplier's removal of the material and provision of a replacement occur at substantially the same time, and if the purchase price of the replacement item has been reduced to reflect a fair allowance for the trade-in item.
 A trade in should not be considered if the monetary allowance offered is substantially below the known current sales range.
-Procurements with proposed trade-in offers shall be approved in writing by the Chief Supply Chain Officer and the Fixed Assets Equipment Transaction form must be completed and submitted prior to issuing PO.
+Procurements with proposed trade-in offers shall be approved in writing by the AVP of Supply Chain Services and the Trade-in of a Fixed Asset form must be completed in buyW&M and approved form shall be attached to the requisition, prior to issuing the PO.